 Job Hunting in Japan

-In Japanese the job hunting is known as shuukatsu (就活).
-But the job hunting works different Japan, since the country has its own peculiar system and a very marked process that I have not seen in other countries.
-The most part of Japanese university students already have the job decided before graduation, sometimes even a year earlier.
+For Japanese people, the job hunting is known as shuukatsu (就活).
+But the job hunting works different in Japan, since the country has its own peculiar system and a very marked process that I have not seen in other countries.
+The most part of Japanese university students already has the job decided before graduation, sometimes even a year earlier.
 In Japan, school courses start in April and end in January / February.
 That’s also the case at universities.
 When they’re in their third year (or sometimes even in the second year), Japanese university students start looking for work by the time they graduate the following year.
 Students from top universities (Todai, Waseda, Keio, Meiji, etc.) and some of the luckier ones tend to be hired quickly, and months before graduation they already know which company they will work for.
-But for other students the process is longer and more complicated, and therefore they start early.
+But for other students, the process is longer and more complicated, and therefore they start early.
 To get a job in Japan you usually have to pass a minimum of three interviews (sometimes more).
-There are people who pass the first two interviews, and fall in the third, and have to start again.
-And in some cases it is so several times.
-So they do interviews at different companies, until they get one that decides to hire them.
+There are people who pass the first two interviews, and fall in the third and have to start again.
+And in some cases, it is so several times.
+So they do interviews at different companies until they get one that decides to hire them.

 But this doesn’t always work that way with foreigners.
 This is the system for the Japanese, and if there have been cases of foreigners who have been hired to start in April.
 But I think sometimes it can be a mistake to try to imitate the Japanese students.
 In general, companies looking for a foreign profile don’t follow these rules because they know that don’t work.
 So although it’s a fact to keep in mind, don’t focus only on that and also look for work whatever the month.
 You’re probably never going to win by competing for the same job against a Japanese.

 I hope this information can be useful and help you!
 In the following article, we are introducing services to find jobs in Japan.